bnnyng/garden/content/evergreen/notepad.md

 	- The origin of life is the boundary where we can generate complexity in our universe – relationship to imagination?
 	- LLMs store the dynamics of language
 	- Imagination is causal, how deep in time you are
+- Math is the most concise way we have of communicating information about the physical world
+- Parse Walker’s book

 - Peirce says truth is what wins out over long run of intelligent inquiry, related to reason “working” in *The Enigma of Reason* – best idea wins

 Right now, I am mostly interested in [math](https://bnnyng.github.io/garden/tags/topic-logic-mathematics) and [cognitive science](https://bnnyng.github.io/garden/tags/topic-cognitive-science).
 I am also cleaning and organizing a two-year backlog of old notes, which will be published periodically.

+---
+Stats stuff
+- Central limit theorem